Renault Triber: Safety

+India

-The Indian-manufactured Triber was tested in its most basic safety specification for India (double frontal airbags, no ISOFIX) by Global NCAP 1.0 (based on Latin NCAP 2013) in 2021, and scored four stars for adult occupant protection and three stars for child occupant protection.
+The Indian-manufactured Triber was tested in its most basic safety specification for India (double frontal airbags, no ISOFIX) by Global NCAP 1.0 (similar to Latin NCAP 2013) in 2021, and scored four stars for adult occupant protection and three stars for child occupant protection.
 The vehicle's passenger compartment became unstable during the frontal crash test, but footwell intrusion and rupture was insignificant.
 The Q1.5 dummy which was installed rearward-facing scored full points in the dynamic test, but the Q3 dummy was installed forward-facing and its head crossed excursion limits, showing poor protection.
 The recommended child restraints for the test were Britax BabySafe Group 0+ and Britax Duo Plus Group I for the 1.5 year-old and the 3 year-old respectively.
 Both restraints were installed using a three-point seatbelt, because the Triber does not offer ISOFIX anchorages in its basic safety specification.

 The Triber for the Indian market is available with double frontal airbags as standard and can be equipped with optional side torso airbags.
 ESC is not available on the Triber.
 The Triber does not offer three-point seatbelts and head restraints in all seating positions.
 ISOFIX anchorages are only available on higher variants.